About Methods and Applications in Fluorescence

 - Uniquely broad scope and audience: bridging cutting-edge multidisciplinary research across all areas of fluorescence and the transition of those findings into new and innovative outcomes.

 - High standards: MAF has a selective editorial policy to ensure publication of only the highest quality research in terms of significance, originality and scientific rigour.
-All articles are rigorously peer reviewed by IOP Publishing’s global network of expert referees, supported by our Editorial Board.
+All articles are rigorously peer reviewed by IOP Publishing’s global network of expert reviewers, supported by our Editorial Board.

 - Fast publication: We are committed to providing you with a fast, professional service to ensure rapid first decision, acceptance and publication.
 Once accepted, your article will be accessible to readers within 24 hours (with a citable DOI).